brush

 Questions regarding the each detail of the space were reviewed with the architect, such as the green tinted diamond shaped windowpanes.
 The artist learned fascinating historical details about the space such as the stone floor actually had coffins buried beneath it.

 The 'Chapel Interior' won the prestigious Award of Excellence from the American Society of Architectural Illustrators in their international competition in 2002.
 It was sent to Brisbane, Australia for the conference and show Architecture in Perspective 17, is included in the catalogue of that show and toured with that exhibition for almost a year.
-An article in the Albany Business Review by Matthew Phillips, ‘Architectural illustrator breathes life into blueprints’ explores more of the process: (http://www.bizjournals.com/albany/stories/2002/10/21/
+An article in the Albany Business Review by Matthew Phillips, 'Architectural illustrator breathes life into blueprints' explores more of the process .
+A link to this can be found on my web site's index page, lhbarkerstudio.com .

 The Chapel Exterior